 I’ve heard something about a layoff of more than 20% of my workforce triggering some additional action with respect to the plan.
 What is that about?

 You are correct.
 A so-called partial plan termination is deemed to have occurred if more than 20% of the plan participants cease to become eligible due to a single event or series of related events.
-Before unpacking that a little bit more, we should note that the additional action that is triggered in a partial plan termination is that the affected participants must be immediately vested.
+Before unpacking that a little bit more, we should note that the additional action that is triggered in a partial plan termination is that the Qualified Individuals must be immediately vested.
 So, if your plan already provides for immediate vesting or all of your employees have worked for you for a long enough period, there is no practical impact here.

-If you plan does have money that is subject to vesting, this is important to watch.
-Since partial plan terminations look at a series or related events, a single layoff may be below 20% but when combined with a subsequent layoff due to the same economic downturn, the total may exceed 20%.
+If your plan does have money that is subject to vesting, this is important to watch.
+Since partial plan terminations look at a series of related events, a single layoff may be below 20% but when combined with a subsequent layoff due to the same economic downturn, the total may exceed 20%.
 This is a facts and circumstances determination, so you may reasonably conclude that a partial termination has occurred at less than 20% turnover, or if turnover of more than 20% is normal for your industry, you may be able to conclude no partial term has occurred.

 We’ve been asked whether we think the government is likely to provide any relief here.
 Our opinion is that it is highly unlikely.
 This rule is in place to protect participants from plan sponsors using an economic downturn as an excuse to terminate partially vested participants as a way to get access to non-vested dollars to offset other plan liabilities such as company contributions or service-provider expenses.
 Since the current economic environment fits this reasoning, we don’t believe the government will relax these rules.